What you need to know about funeral insurance

-Funeral Insurance can be taken out for people between the ages of 16 and 65.
+Funeral insurance can be taken out for people between the ages of 18 and 65.
 Some insurers may provide additional cover for seniors over the age of 65, but this will differ from one to the next.

 - How much can you afford on a month-to-month basis?

-Calculate how much you are able to pay each month for Funeral Insurance once you have deducted expenses, including debt repayments and living expenses.
-How much you can afford will determine the type of Funeral Insurance that is best suited for your budget.
-Also, remember that that your premiums could be increased annually by the insurer.
+Calculate how much you can pay each month for funeral insurance once you have deducted expenses, including debt repayments and living expenses.
+How much you can afford will determine the type of funeral insurance that is best suited for your budget.
+Also, remember that your premiums could be increased annually by the insurer.

 Do you want additional benefits, such as monthly payments, to be made to your dependents upon your death, such as help with paying for groceries and expenses for a fixed period, bereavement counselling, emergency medical support, or a memorial benefit?
 Some additional benefits may already be included in your cover, so it is best to check and to find out what additional payments may be required.
 Sometimes the insurance taken out may not be sufficient to cover all the costs associated with a funeral, including the undertaker, catering and the venue hire.

-- What are the ages of the dependents you want included?
+- What are the ages of the dependents you want to be included?